NY Family Court / Orders of Protection

 - 1. Temporary Order of Protection (TOP) — Fast, usually same day you file.
 Meant to protect you until the next court date.

-- 2. Final Order of Protection — After the case is resolved, either by consent or after the judge finds a family offense occurred.
+- 2. Final Order of Protection — After the case is resolved, either by or after the judge finds a family offense occurred at a .

 Who Can File in Family Court